Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Model_App.md

 		1. **Scheduled Start**: select tomorrow’s date and 2:00 PM as start time

-		1. **Scheduled End**: select tomorrow’s date and 3:30 PM as end time
+		1. **Scheduled End**: select tomorrow’s date and 3:30 PM as the end time

 1. Click **Save & Close**.
 This will create the Visit and you should be able to see it on the Active Visits View.

 1. Change view to **Today’s Visits** by using the drop down next to **Active Visits**.
-You should no longer see the new visit in the view, since it is scheduled for tomorrow.
+You should no longer see the new visit in the view since it is scheduled for tomorrow.

 4. You may add more test records.